 The Gipson Institute expects to award one fellowship annually to a PhD candidate enrolled at Lehigh University for dissertation research and writing in any field of eighteenth-century studies.
 The fellowship is for one academic year and includes a stipend of approximately $22,000.

 Undergraduate physics and related majors currently in their sophomore or junior year are invited to apply.
 The Lehigh Physics Undergraduate Research Program is intended for students who plan to pursue graduate study in physics or related fields.
 The stipend for the full 10-week program will be $6000.
-The work will be supervised by Lehigh faculty and will run from May 29 - August 4, 2018.
+The work will be supervised by Lehigh faculty.
 Free housing is also available to participants.

 Rapidly Accelerated Research Experience is a focused pre-admission-to-graduation science immersion program.
 The program incorporates four dimensions that are essential for success: an innovative curriculum, a strong sense of identity as part of a community of scholars, addressing cultural issues that can contribute to low success and retention rates, and an understanding of the commitment required to excel in STEM.
 RARE is a multi-level, structured, comprehensive four-year approach.
 RARE students will be housed together in a residential community alongside other students interested in STEM.